aztecman/100_DAYS_OF_ML/README.md

 **Thoughts:**
 Today I learned about the implementation of 'temperature' in a RNN/LSTM.
-I was pleased to learn that keras functionality is low enough level to accomplish a variable temperature.
+I was pleased to learn that keras functionality is low enough level to accomplish a dynamic temperature.
 My hope is to reproduce (in keras) the results of this blog: https://www.mtgsalvation.com/forums/magic-fundamentals/custom-card-creation/612057-generating-magic-cards-using-deep-recurrent-neural?page=32

 **Link to work:**